yemanbh/Personalised-Real-State-AI-Agent/README.md

 Figure 1: Home matching pipeline

-Here is a detailed explanation of the components of the application:
+## Detailed explanation of the components of the pipeline

  ## 1. Synthetic Data Generation